SubbotaAnton/lazadaParser/README.md

 Compare Lazada's products

-1. Clone this project in your directory.
+1. Clone this project to your directory.

 2. Use 'npm install' to install dependencies.

-3. Start API - 'node app.js'
+3. To start API use 'node app.js'

-4. Start application - 'node api.js'
+4. To start application use 'node api.js'

 Comments :